 Concentric Versus Eccentric Muscular Action

-Athletes please note that concentric style training is a great way to train leading up to an event or competition.
+Athletes please note that concentric style training is a great way to train leading up to a competition.
 During the last weeks leading into competition soreness is not warranted.
 Seek out an educated strength and conditioning coach that understands in-season training.
 Your goal should be to emphasize concentric action lifts to maintain, even slightly increase, strength and power.
 However, it is always vital to continue to perform eccentric movements to ensure optimal performance, health and longevity.

 1. The Essentials of Strength Training and Conditioning (3rd edition).